Policy

 Failure to meet Stage 0 requirements

 The Stage 0 requirements set some fundamental properties common to all DeFi protocols.
 The objective is to define the basic technological requirements based on which the maturity of DeFi protocols can be assessed.
-Any protocol not fulfilling these requirements A) is not considered a “financial” application, B) lacks a “decentralized” basis, or C) cannot be assessed because important information is not publicly available.
+Any protocol not fulfilling these requirements A) is not considered a blockchain-based, “financial” application, B) lacks a “decentralized” basis, or C) cannot be assessed because important information is not publicly available.

 We find two challenges with this: